-Though it has been found to be the most common type of pregnancy infection, moms-to-be still need to be aware of how Bacterial Vaginosis can affect pregnancy.
+Though researchers have found it to be the most common type of pregnancy infection, moms-to-be still need to be aware of how Bacterial Vaginosis can affect them in pregnancy.

-A woman’s vagina has natural “good bacteria” (lactobacilli) and a few “bad bacteria” (anaerobes), which exist in harmony.
-But once this balance is disrupted, and the bad bacteria multiply, it results in infections such as Bacterial Vaginosis.
+A woman’s vagina contains natural “good bacteria” (lactobacilli) and a few “bad bacteria” (anaerobes), which coexist harmoniously.
+However, disrupting this balance and allowing the bad bacteria to multiply leads to infections such as Bacterial Vaginosis.

 About half of women affected by this infection show no symptoms.
 But others experience itching, odor, burning, or pain.
 Once detected, doctors usually recommend antibiotics or oral/topical medication.

-Those who don’t undergo any treatment are at risk for sexually transmitted infections and pregnancy complications, like pre-term labor or pelvic inflammatory disease.
+Those who don’t receive any treatment are at risk of developing sexually transmitted infections and experiencing pregnancy complications, such as pre-term labor or pelvic inflammatory disease.

 Bacterial vaginosis in pregnancy